HasanMothaffar/ReachTheFlag/README.md

 -   Provide only one flag cell and one player cell.
 -   Cells in the map file should be separated by commas **WITHOUT SPACES!**
 -   Rows in the map are separated by a newline character.

+## TODO

+-   Replace Board.GetAllCells() with iterator pattern
+-   Make all map grid n \* m (no jagged arrays) by providing gap cells in the place of empty cells